 Orwell detested BBC bureaucracy, as I did, the ferocious discipline of broadcasting to audiences who take risks to listen and who hear what we choose to tell them.
 Some learned to like us.
 (I married one of my fans.)
 Again, like Orwell, I learned how to edit and cut.
 He too learnt the innards of propaganda – all of this is in Nineteen Eighty-four.
 He thanked the BBC for not interfering with what he wanted to say.
 I didn’t get that respect, I got a daily list of deadlines and hours to fill.
 Then again Orwell wasn’t broadcasting to a Scotland awakening from 300 years of political suppression.

 What Orwell spotted from his BBC days was the decay of the English upper class to govern well, and how the BBC covered for the government of the day and did its bidding.
 We witness the apogee of Etonian rot in fumble bumbler Boris and before him, vainglorious David Cameron and his third-rate bully boy pal, George Gideon Oliver Osborne.
-Osborne was the chancellor who, like Boris, told Scotland to jog on before running off, tail between his legs, to catch his chauffeured car back to London.
-There was no fridge he could hide inside to avoid the press in the Conservative Club on Edinburgh’s Princes Street, a kind of transport cafe for the capital’s well heeled.
+Osborne was the chancellor who, like Boris, told Scotland to jog on before he ran off, tail between his legs, to catch his chauffeured car back to London.
+There was no fridge he could hide inside to avoid the press in the Conservative Club on Edinburgh’s Princes Street, a kind of panelled wall transport cafe for the capital’s well heeled.

 This week the BBC is doing its best to toss Alex Salmond reputation in the air and whip away the blanket under his fall.
 Broadcasting anything pseudo-analytical at the moment of the Parliamentary Enquiry is outrageous.